openshift/enhancements/enhancements/microshift/microshift-apiserver-custom-certs.md

 ### User Stories
 * As a MicroShift administrator, I want to be able to add  organization generated certificates.
   - each certificate may contain:
-    - Single Common Name containing The API server DNS/IPAddress.
+    - Single Common Name containing The API server DNS/IPAddress or a wildcard entry (wildcard certificate).
     - Multiple Subject Alternative Names (SAN) containing the API server DNS/IPAddress.

 * As a MicroShift administrator, I want to provide additional DNS names for each certificate.